AMWA-TV/is-11/docs/Data Model.md

 ![Extended IS-04 Model Diagram](../docs/images/is-11-data-model.png)

 The IS-04 hierarchy is preserved.
-Additionally, Senders can be associated with 0 or more Input resources and Receiver can be associated with 0 or more Output resources.
+Additionally, Senders can be associated with 1 or more Input resources and Receiver can be associated with 1 or more Output resources.

 ## Input Representation

 A new Input is created in the following circumstance:

-- At the presence of an IS-11 compatible Sender
-- At the point of origin for a baseband connection
+- At the presence of a physical source device which reads EDID

 ## Output Representation

 A new Output is created in the following circumstance:

-- At the presence of a physical display
+- At the presence of a physical sink device which provides EDID
-- At the point of capture for a baseband connection

 ## Identifier Persistence